JabaDUDE/Are-You-A-Robot-Project/README.md

 ## Things That Need To Be Improved

 - The 'answer' is always the bottom right element and is never any other element so it's not really random.
+- The responsiveness of the page could be expanded upon and improved!